cantikapf/IR-study-companion/_chapters/043-international-political-economy-of-development/020-fifthy-years-economic-growth.md

 Looking forward, developing nations need balanced, context-specific strategies that empower citizens, regulate markets, and build capable institutions.
 The terrain has shifted from a focus on national economic growth to reducing spatial and socioeconomic disparities.
 With global integration, nations must also consider cross-border impacts and coordinate on providing international public goods.
 By learning from past extremes, integrating local and global perspectives, and leveraging the strengths of states, markets and civil society - developing countries can forge inclusive, sustainable growth trajectories.

 ---

+---

+### Interactive Learning
+{% include flashcards.html term1="Growth Ideology" def1="Rapid industrialization and economic growth led by a strong state" term2="Market Failure" def2="Situation where market forces fail to allocate resources efficiently" term3="Human Capital" def3="Education and skills driving inclusive growth and productivity" term4="Washington Consensus" def4="Set of market-oriented policies adopted by developing countries" %}

+### Knowledge Check
+{% include quiz.html id="quiz_020_fifthy_years_economic_growth" question="What is the main idea that the chapter conveys about economic growth and development strategies?" opt1="The state should have a minimal role in economic development" opt2="Finding the right balance between government intervention and market forces is crucial" opt3="Market forces alone can drive economic growth and development" opt4="State-led industrialization is the most effective approach" correct="2" %}